efigence/redmine_new_user_activation/README.md

-# Redmine New User Activation plugin (work in progress - DO NOT USE)
+# Redmine New User Activation plugin (work in progress)

-#### Plugin which adds activation date in model User.
+#### Plugin which adds future activation date and pending status in model User in order to verify on daily basis if any accounts should be activated.

 ## Requirements